IT Admin Trashes Railroad Company's Network Before He Leaves - Slashdot

 IMHO, they deserved what they got.

-And programmer [Re:What an Idiotic Company] (Score:1)
+And programmer [Re:What an Idiotic Company] (Score:5, Insightful)

 IMHO, they deserved what they got.